Current Dedman Distinguished Scholars, 2014-2015

 The last year has been a roller coaster of emotions, of ups and downs, of victories and defeats.
 When prospects looked bleakest, when I was about to give in to my fears, when I was about to let the mind-killer obliterate me, I fought back with the strongest of weapons--hope.
 And that's how I found out that, this summer, I'll be interning at DreamWorks Animation in Glendale, California.
 To many people, this would be the end goal.
 For me, it's simply the beginning of another journey.
 I've still got so much more to discover about myself.

 Sai Gourisankar (Plan II and Chemical Engineering; R. L. Paschal High School; Fort Worth, Texas)

-Coleman Tharpe (Anthropology and Liberal Arts Honors; Fairhope High School; Fairhope, Alabama)
+Coleman Tharpe (Anthropology/Radio, Television, and Film/Liberal Arts Honors; Fairhope High School; Fairhope, Alabama)

-Jacob Barrios (Government, Psychology, and Liberal Arts Honors; I H Kempner High School; Sugar Land, Texas)
+Jacob Barrios (Government/ Mexican American Studies/ Liberal Arts Honors; I H Kempner High School; Sugar Land, Texas)